JYang-AI/jyang-ai.github.io/_news/announcement_9.md

 related_posts: false
 ---

-I gave a presentation on trustworthy AI in the Department of Physics at UH.
+:star: I gave a presentation on trustworthy AI in the Department of Physics at UH.
 Nice discussions with the colleagues from Physics!